 These posters come in heavy-weight cardboard poster tubes via UPS Ground.
 Because we use UPS, we CANNOT ship any posters to P.O.
 Boxes.

 We currently ship to the United States and Canada, and the shipping rates are listed below:

 - S&H for 48 Contiguous states: $12 (for one set), $18 (for 2-3 sets) and $24 (for 4+ sets)

 - S&H for Alaska/Hawaii: $20 (for one set), $26 (for 2-3 sets) and $32 (for 4+ sets)

 - S&H for Canada: $25 (for one set), and $35 (for multiple sets)

 How Can I Find Out More Information About the Posters?

-We hope you’re as excited about our Advent Journey Coloring Posters as we are.
-And we’d love to make sure you know exactly when we release them.
+We hope you’re as excited about our Psalms Coloring Posters as we are.
+And we’d love to make sure you know precisely when we release them.
 Here are some ways that you can stay updated on the launch of our posters:

-- ICM Email List: The best way to make sure you don’t miss any announcements about our Advent Journey Coloring Posters is to download this free informational PDF.
+- The best way to make sure you don’t miss any announcements from us is to download this free informational PDF.
 You’ll get the free PDF as a gift, and we’ll make sure you don’t miss out on anything.

-- ICM Community Facebook Group: Finally – if you haven’t joined our Facebook GROUP yet (and yes, this IS different than our Facebook Page – which you should probably LIKE as well), I’d highly recommend it.
-Our Illustrated Children’s Ministry Community Facebook Group is a wonderful online community that shares ideas, examples of how people are using our materials, and we get a lot of great feedback and product ideas from our community members.
+- Finally – if you haven’t joined our Facebook GROUP yet (and yes, this IS different than our Facebook Page – which you should probably LIKE as well), I’d highly recommend it.
+Our Illustrated Children’s Ministry Community Facebook Group is a fantastic online community.
+People share ideas and examples of how they’re using our materials.
+We get a lot of great feedback and product ideas.
 Plus, there are exclusive discounts/promos given to our Facebook Group from time to time.
-You can request to join the Group here.
+You can request to join the group here.